epfl-ada/ada-2021-project-comic-sans/README.md

 There are also the following directories:
 - `Data`: Contains keywords and other topic filtering related files.
+- `graphs`: Directory with several graphs and visualizations of our results.
 - `preprocessing`: Directory preprocessing and cleaning date related notebooks.
 - `helpers`: Directory with file defining helper functions that are used throughout the notebooks for tasks such as extracting the domain from a url.
 - `stashed`: Directory for old notebooks and scrapped ideas (for the interested).
 Can be safely ignored.